vivin/gradle-semantic-build-versioning/README.md

 The plugin recognizes project properties that can be used to bump specific components of the version or modify the version in other ways like adding a pre-release identifier or promoting a pre-release version to a release version.
 Those properties do not need any value and actually the value is ignored.
 It is sufficient to specify e. g. `-P bumpMajor`.
 Besides on the commandline as `-P` parameters, the properties can also be specified in any other way that is valid for giving project properties to `settings.gradle`.
 Writing them into a `gradle.properties` file usually makes no sense, but setting them through system properties or environment properties might be useful, depending on the situation.
 There are some restrictions when it comes to their usage:

 1. Only one version-component can be explicitly bumped at a time.
-This means that only one of `bumpMajor`, `bumpMinor`, `bumpPatch`, or `bumpPreRelease` can be used at a time.
+This means that only one of `bumpMajor`, `bumpMinor`, `bumpPatch` or `bumpPreRelease` can be used at a time.
-1. It is not possible to use `autobump` or `promoteToRelease` when explicitly bumping a version-component.
+1. It is not possible to use `promoteToRelease` when explicitly bumping a version-component.
-1. With the exception of `bumpPreRelease`, all other version-component bumping-tasks can be used in conjunction with `newPreRelease`; this has the effect of bumping a version-component and adding a pre-release identifier at the same time to create a new pre-release version.
+1. With the exception of `bumpPreRelease`, all other version-component bumping-properties can be used in conjunction with `newPreRelease`; this has the effect of bumping a version-component and adding a pre-release identifier at the same time to create a new pre-release version.
 1. It is not possible to modify the version in any manner if `HEAD` is already pointing to a tag that identifies a particular version and there are no uncommitted changes.
 This is because it would then be possible to push out an identical artifact with a different version-number and violate semantic-versioning rules.
 For example, assuming that the latest version is `1.0.2`, it would be possible to check out tag `1.0.0`, bump the major version, and release it as `2.0.0`.
 For more information about tagging and checking out a tag, see [`tag`](#tag), [`tagAndPush`](#tagandpush), and [Checking out a tag](#checking-out-a-tag).

 ## `bumpMajor`